kstenerud/concise-encoding/cte-condensed.md

 #### Verbatim String

-A verbatim string begins with a backtick `` ` ``, followed by an end marker sequence, then a single instance of either space, tab, linefeed, or cr+lf (to support Windows).
-All characters after that are interpreted literally until the end sequence.
+A verbatim string begins with a backtick `` ` ``.
+The next sequence of characters defines the "end sequence", and is terminated by a whitespace character (usually a space or linefeed).
+From that point, the string continues until that same end sequence is repeated (like here documents in Bash).

 Example:

 ```
 `ZZZ
 A verbatim sequence is like a "here" document in Bash.
 Everything (including newlines) is interpreted literally.
-Verbatim processing continues until three "Z" characters are encountered.
+In this example, verbatim processing continues until three "Z" characters are
-ZZZ
+encountered.ZZZ
 ```